Skip to Main Content

 How to choose the best refinance lender for you

-To refinance your mortgage, you don’t need to go back to the bank or lender you initially worked with.
-It’s best to compare interest rates and closing costs from at least three refinance lenders, considering each lender’s credit score, equity and other requirements and how those might apply to your circumstances.
-It’s also a good idea to check out customer reviews of mortgage lenders to help inform your decision.
+• Compare your current lender to others.
+You don’t need to go back to the bank or lender you initially worked with, but it could make sense to revisit if you can get a discount on refinance fees.
+In general, it’s best to compare refinance rates and fees from at least three lenders, considering each lender’s credit score, equity and other requirements and how those might apply to your circumstances.

-Steer clear of any lenders that push refinancing even if it isn’t financially advantageous for you.
+• Be wary of the hard sell.
+While loan officers are required to confirm your ability to repay, some might pressure you to refinance even if it isn’t financially advantageous for you.
 A reputable loan officer should help you do the math and decide whether refinancing makes sense for your situation.

 Additional mortgage refinance resources